 Courses offered through TMCC's Jump Start Program might be used to receive credit from the college and at the high school level.
 The school district is responsible for determining how TMCC courses are accepted for high school credit.
 Students are responsible for meeting with their high school counselor each semester to ensure the classes in which they are registered meet high school graduation requirements.
 With approval from the student, TMCC's Jump Start Program will send the student's high school a copy of an unofficial transcript.

 The grades earned through Jump Start are a part of your permanent college record.
 To drop class students must withdraw from the class by contacting the Jump Start Program in advance of the deadline.
-If dropped after the deadline, the student will have a permanent transcript showing a grade of "W." Students should review TMCC's dates and deadlines carefully and frequently.

 High school students who add or drop courses should make sure the high school counselor is aware of any changes the student is making in their schedule, and that appropriate approvals are in place.
 Students who do not drop a course and fail to attend or submit work will receive the grade for the course they earn and may be in jeopardy of potentially not earning required dual credit for high school graduation.
 Students who fail a course will receive an "F" on their transcript.
 This can affect their future financial aid eligibility.